minhhuynhc/git-fundamental/StudyGuide.md

-- WORK WITH OLD VERSIONS:
+## WORK WITH OLD VERSIONS OF COMMIT:

 + git log: show old commit versions
 + git show <commitID>: show what that commit change the previous file
 + git diff: show different between current file(working directory) and the lastest commited(staging area) file. *But not show if there is a untracked file(new file)*